rafaelsoares1984/customer/README.md

         - Test App

-          Enter a promot of command and enter the instruction<br>
+          Enter a prompt  of command and enter the instruction<br>
                `mvn test`

         - Build App

-          Enter a promot of command and enter the instruction<br>
+          Enter a prompt  of command and enter the instruction<br>
                `mvn clean install spring-boot:repackage` <br>
           This instruction also test of app

         - Apache Deploy

-          Copy file `./target/customer.war` to a deply folder of server
+          Copy file `./target/customer.war` to a deploy folder of server

 ## Setting production